-In the winter of 1976 Hansi Fichtner takes on the roll as shaper and works with Ernsfried Prade to shape the Mistral Competition.
-This singular board combined with an outstanding apparel line, created by Christian Muller-Kittnau immediately set Mistral apart from the Windsurfer®.
-Mistral is officially released at the January 1977 Dusseldorf Boat Show, together the Mistral Sportwear line.
+In the winter of 1977 Hansi Fichtner takes on the roll as shaper and works with Ernsfried Prade to shape the Mistral Competition.
+This singular board combined with an outstanding apparel line, created by Christian Muller-Kittnau immediately set Mistral apart from the Windsurfer® when released at the Dusseldorf Show in January 1978, together the Mistral Sportwear line.
 Mistral would become the world’s first Lifestyle Brand.
-Late in 1977, Ruppert Fritzmeier (Plastics Moulding Company) becomes a third equal partner in Mistral.
+Late in 1977, Ruppert Fritzmeier (Plastics Moulding Company) had become a third equal partner in Mistral.

 Peter Brockhaus makes contact with Rick Naish in Hawaii and travels to Hawaii and a contract is signed that Rick Naish would be Mistral’s board designer.
 Rick designs the Mistral Naish and Kailua boards and presents to Mistral, though they would not be released until 1979 due to manufacturing constraints.
 Ulli Seer begins shooting images for Mistral and would become instrumental in promoting the Mistral lifestyle to the world.